Eleganceinfolab/app_upgrader_flutter/README.md

-After the app containing this text has been submitted for review, approved, and released on the app store, the version number will be visible to the `upgrader` package.
+After the app containing this text has been submitted for review, approved, and released on the app store, the version number will be visible to the `app_upgrader_flutter` package.
 When the minimum app version is updated in the future, all previously installed apps with this package will recognize and honor that value.